griebd/dechap/README.md

 #### purpuse

-dechap is a tool which attempts to recover login credentials from captured PPPoE, RADIUS and L2TP CHAP authentications or MD5 authenticated OSPF traffic.
+dechap is a tool which attempts to recover login credentials from captured PPPoE, RADIUS and L2TP CHAP authentications plus MD5 authenticated OSPF or BGP traffic.
 It strips away any 802.1Q tags and / or MPLS labels which are present to get to the good stuff and then runs a dictionary attack against any authentications it finds.

 Please see [Foeh Mannay](http://www.blogger.com/profile/10422929908647460238) blog [Bringing Up a PPPoE Session - The Theory]